opencor/opencor.github.io/user/_sources/plugins/organisation/pmrWorkspacesWindow.rst.txt

 There are three instances of `PMR <https://models.physiomeproject.org/>`__:

-- `Primary instance <https://models.physiomeproject.org>`__: everything on this instance is permanent and persistent.
+- `Models instance <https://models.physiomeproject.org>`__: everything on this instance is permanent and persistent.
   It is always up and always stable.
 - `Staging instance <https://staging.physiomeproject.org>`__: it is used for public testing/preview of PMR developments.
   Data on this instance is wiped periodically whenever a new public testing/preview of the PMR software suite is released for the required testing exercise.
-- `Teaching instance <https://teaching.physiomeproject.org>`__: the functionality of this instance should match the primary instance, but without the data persistency guarantees.
+- `Teaching instance <https://teaching.physiomeproject.org>`__: the functionality of this instance should match the models instance, but without the data persistency guarantees.
   While data on this instance is also not permanent, any wipes to data stored will be announced on the `cellml-discussion mailing list <https://lists.cellml.org/sympa/info/cellml-discussion>`__.

-Both the `primary instance <https://models.physiomeproject.org>`__ and the `teaching instance <https://teaching.physiomeproject.org>`__ require you to create an account before you can start interacting with them.
+Both the `models instance <https://models.physiomeproject.org>`__ and the `teaching instance <https://teaching.physiomeproject.org>`__ require you to create an account before you can start interacting with them.
-On the `staging instance <https://staging.physiomeproject.org>`__, your `primary instance <https://models.physiomeproject.org>`__ account may work, but if not then you need to create an account (on the `staging instance <https://staging.physiomeproject.org>`__).
+On the `staging instance <https://staging.physiomeproject.org>`__, your `models instance <https://models.physiomeproject.org>`__ account may work, but if not then you need to create an account on the `staging instance <https://staging.physiomeproject.org>`__.

 .. _plugins_organisation_pmrWorkspacesWindow_specifyInstanceOfPmr: